ravendesignsystem/rds/README.md

 * `node --version` -- Read more about [Node.js](https://nodejs.org/en/)
 * `npm --version` -- NPM is install as a part of Node.js

+**IMPORTANT: the current package only installs with Composer v1.
+Until we move this to something more modern, grab the latest stable v1.

 #### Install packages

 Once the dependencies above are installed, run the commands below to install the required packages.